My Hero

 Holiday Forever

-Friday morning, we are having an agency meeting.
-Half way from the meeting, agent K is not feeling well, and her husband J (also my agent) sent her to see the doctor.
-That evening, I received a call from J, saying he was at GMC Hospital with K. He received a call from his family doctor, who stated that K’s blood test report showed leukemia and that he still needed further confirmation.
-The result will be out in 2 hours.
+On Friday morning, we had an agency meeting.
+Halfway through the meeting, Agent K started feeling unwell, and her husband J (who is also my agent) took her to see a doctor.
+That evening, I received a call from J—he was at GMC Hospital with K. He had just been contacted by their family doctor, who shared that K’s blood test results showed signs of leukemia, though further confirmation was still needed.
+The final result would be available in two hours.

-The result is acute leukemia, and we need treatment by next Monday.
-Me and J went to get a second opinion on Saturday, and J decided to start treatments at GMC.
-J has to prepare RM240k for the full treatment cost.
-Since J & K are well insured, they decided to go for it.
-She recovers well, and they move into a new house.
-We celebrated the housewarming and her recovery.
+The diagnosis was acute leukemia, and treatment was required by the following Monday.
+J and I went for a second opinion on Saturday, and J decided to begin treatment at GMC.
+He needed to prepare RM240,000 for the full cost of treatment.
+Fortunately, since both J and K were well insured, they decided to proceed.

-She is one of my very best business partners.
-She has a very caring and loving personality, a good learning attitude, is quite type, and always has a has a smiling face.
-We used to travel together to many countries on company trips, such as Hokkaido, Egypt, Spain, and Turkey.
+K was one of my very best business partners.
+She had a caring and loving heart, a strong learning attitude, and a quiet yet warm presence.
+She was always smiling.
+We shared many memories together on company trips to places like Hokkaido, Egypt, Spain, and Turkey.

-Luckily, she had the best and most colorful years of her insurance career before her long holidays.
+Thankfully, she experienced some of the best and most vibrant years of her insurance career before her long farewell.

 J—’s story: Because I trust you

-One day, J— sought my financial advice on his plan to buy a double-story semi-detached house.
-He was worried about whether he had enough saved for his two youngest children to pursue their tertiary education overseas.
+One day, J— came to me for financial advice regarding his plan to buy a double-storey semi-detached house.
+He was worried about whether he had saved enough for his two youngest children to pursue their tertiary education overseas.

-Me: You go ahead and buy the property that you love.
-You deserve it!
+Me: "Go ahead and buy the property you love.
+You deserve it!"

 Y—’s story: Waiting for dinner

-A teacher by profession, Y's story is testament to human resilience and a lesson about planning ahead.
+A teacher by profession, Y's story is testament to human resilience and a powerful lesson in planning ahead

-One evening in 2001, Y—'s husband didn't come home for dinner as he usually did.
-When her calls went unanswered and her waiting proved in vain, she began to grow worried.
-Rallying her family and neighbours, they started a search around the small town for her husband — and finally they found him, in his car, by the road side in a nearby taman.
-He had passed away due to a sudden heart attack while driving home.
+One evening in 2001, Y—'s husband didn’t come home for dinner as he usually did.
+When her calls went unanswered and her waiting proved in vain, she grew increasingly worried.
+Rallying her family and neighbours, they began searching around the small town for her husband — and eventually, they found him in his car by the roadside in a nearby residential area.
+He had passed away from a sudden heart attack while driving home.

-Y— was pregnant at the time, and she struggled to accept the news.
-She couldn't imagine raising her newborn baby without his dad.
-During her darkest days, she even contemplated giving up her life to be with her husband.
-But with encouragement from her family and friends, she got through the tragedy and gave birth to a baby boy.
+At the time, Y— was pregnant.
+Struggling to accept the heartbreaking news, she couldn't imagine raising her baby without his father.
+In her darkest moments, she even considered ending her life to be with her husband.
+But with the support and encouragement of her family and friends, she made it through the tragedy and gave birth to a healthy baby boy.

-Thankfully, even though her husband is now in Heaven, his love and care for his family remained.
-From his insurance planning, Y— and her son were provided for through the proceeds he left behind.
+Thankfully, even though her husband is now in Heaven, his love and care for his family endured.
+Because of his thoughtful insurance planning, Y— and her son were provided for through the proceeds he left behind.

-Y— was able to continue her teaching career, while the insurance proceeds funded the purchase of their home and their son's education.
-And they both lived happily ever after.
+Y— was able to continue her teaching career, while the insurance proceeds helped fund the purchase of their home and her son’s education.
+Together, they rebuilt their lives and lived happily ever after.